pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 In an online installation of Tanzu Application Platform, these databases are automatically downloaded from GHCR with each scan execution.
 In order to enable scanning in an offline environment, these two databases need to be relocated to your private registry, and Trivy needs to be configured to use your private location instead of downloading from GHCR.

+For more information about about the Trivy vulnerability databases, you can review the [Trivy documentation](https://aquasecurity.github.io/trivy/v0.48/docs/scanner/vulnerability/).

 ### <a id="relocate-trivy-databases"></a>Relocate Trivy Images

 The databases are stored in an OCI compliant registry as OCI artifacts.
 In order to copy these to your private registry, Trivy recommends using the oras cli.
-It can be installed using the following instructions.
+It can be installed using the [following instructions](https://oras.land/docs/installation/).

 To make the Trivy databases available in your private registry, do the following: